-Warning reference points comprise a category of reference points that will be considered with the required thresholds.
-Although not required under the MSA, warning reference points provide warning in advance of B or F approaching or reaching their respective thresholds.
-For example, a stock biomass flag (B{FLAG}) could be specified at some point above MSST, as indicated in Figure 21.
+Warning reference points comprise a category of reference points that will be considered in this FEP together with the required thresholds.
+Although not required under the MSA, warning reference points could be specified in order to provide warning in advance of B or F approaching or reaching their respective thresholds.
+Considered in this FEP is a stock biomass flag (B{FLAG}) that would be specified at some point above MSST, as indicated in Figure 10.
 The control rule would not call for any change in F as a result of breaching B{FLAG} - it would merely serve as a trigger for consideration of action or perhaps preparatory steps towards such action.
 Intermediate reference points set above the thresholds could also be specified in order to trigger changes in F - in other words, the MFMT could have additional inflection points.